Lakers Perfect Choice For LeBron James If He Leaves Cavs For California

 “Multiple league sources I’ve spoken to think the Lakers or Clippers are viable destinations for King James,” O’Connor wrote Thursday.
 “Jalen Rose said this week on “First Take” that he expects LeBron to make a move from Cleveland to California, where he already owns a house 30 minutes away from Staples Center.”

-Going to the western Conference doesn’t make a ton of sense given the current basketball landscape.
+Going to the Western Conference doesn’t make a ton of sense given the current basketball landscape.

-The Golden State Warriors should be championship contenders for the long haul, the San Antonio Spurs should remain a huge threat with Kawhi Leonard, and teams with young talent ready to rise such as the Minnesota Timberwolves could make some noise as well.
+The Golden State Warriors should be championship contenders for the long haul, the San Antonio Spurs are poised to remain a huge threat with Kawhi Leonard, and teams with young talent ready to rise such as the Minnesota Timberwolves could make some noise as well.

-But, if James really does want to take his talents to the Sunshine State, the Los Angeles Lakers would be a better choice than the Los Angeles Clippers.
+But, if James really does want to take his talents to California, the Los Angeles Lakers would be a better choice than the Los Angeles Clippers.

 The Lakers have, at least to this point, resisted the temptation to sell the future and compete right now.
 L.A. head coach Luke Walton even admitted that the Warriors’ dominance has impacted how the Purple and Gold are viewing their rebuilding plan.